-There's plenty of hiking trails to explore at Paluma Range National Park and many locals do know about them.
-These tracks will take you on an undulating journey through rainforest terrain, through thick woodlands, and past many gorgeous waterfalls and swimming holes.
-Relax and embrace these wonderful natural landscapes.
+There are plenty of hiking trails to explore in Paluma Range National Park, but even the locals do not know about all of them.
+If you take some time to explore Paluma, however, you'll find yourself on an undulating journey through rainforest terrain, thick woodlands, and passing many gorgeous waterfalls and swimming holes.
+Relax and embrace these wonderful, natural landscapes.

 HIGHLIGHTS OF THE AREA

 - Old tin and wolfram mines with landmarks including several unmarked mine shafts, Garde's Battery, Garde's Clearing, Shay's Clearing, Johnstone's Clearing, and Johnstone's Hut

 - Logging roads, bottle dumps, and other remains of the logging era, such as the K-Traverse.

 - Waterfalls, including Forgotten Falls, Birthday Creek Falls, Ethel Falls, Triple Falls and Miner's Creek Falls, Crystal Falls, Gold Creek Falls, Diorite Falls, Smith Falls (part of the PRB Track), Ollera Falls (a side section of the PRB Track), Benham Falls, Hermit Falls